UrbanCCD-UChicago/plenario2/README.md

 **Note:** you will need the hostname configured in your local SSH config.
 You should also have configured your AWS credentials set up (`$ aws config`).

+### Deployments with Migrations

+If the latest changes have deployments, there's a convenience wrapper included to run the changes. all you have to do is append `--run-migrations` to the end of the deployment command:
+`./deploy {{ version_number }} {{ hostname }} --run-migrations`.